CIS700-Procedural-Graphics/Project5-Shaders/README.md

 # Project 5: Shaders

+## Description

+**Gaussian blur:** I implemented Gaussian Blur as a post processing effect.
+For each fragment, I visited a radius of neighboring fragments (based upon the value of sigma), and calculated relative color weights using the Gaussian function.
+Then, I summed the colors times their weights to create a blurred Gaussian effect.

+**Iridescence:** I implemented an Iridescence filter in the fragment shader.
+First, I took the dot product of the fragment's normal vector and the camera lookAt vector.
+Then, using that value, I calculated a specific color from a palette of colors (using IQ's example palette code), and applied that color to the fragment.

+**Pointillism:** I implemented Pointillism as a post processing effect.
+First, I took the color at each fragment, and calculated how close that color was to black.
+I then used this measure of distance as the probability with which I colored that specific fragment black.
+Otherwise, I colored the fragment white.

+**Vignette:** I implemented a Vignette filter as a post processing effect.
+I first took the (u, v) coordinates, and calculated their distance from the center of the screen (0.5, 0.5).
+I then normalized this distance so that a coordinate at the center would be 0.0, and a coordinate on the corner would be 1.0.
+Finally, I interpolated between black and the original fragment color using the normalized distance.

+**Custom:** I implemented a wavy-distortion effect, again as post processing.
+Essentially, I distorted the (u,v) coordinates of the image using sine waves.
+I also passed in an updating time variable so that the distortion moves on each frame update.

+**GUI:** Many aspects of each of the above filters can be customized via the GUI.
+The amount of Gaussian blur can be customized, the Iridescence color palette can be customized, the radius of the Vignette can be customized, and the rate of the Custom wave-distortion.

 ## Project Instructions

 Implement at least 75 points worth of shaders from the following list.
 We reserve the right to grant only partial credit for shaders that do not meet our standards, as well as extra credit for shaders that we find to be particularly impressive.